CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

 - Once the awaited task completes, the event loop returns to the paused coroutine and resumes it.

 You can think of the event loop as a conductor, coordinating when each coroutine gets a turn to execute.

+#### Benefits of `async/await` in Python

+* **Non-blocking I/O Operations**
+    `async/await` shines in scenarios where I/O operations (e.g., network requests, file handling) are frequent.
+    In traditional synchronous programming, tasks would block the main thread while waiting for I/O operations to complete, resulting in inefficiency.
+With `async/await`, your program can handle I/O-bound tasks concurrently, making better use of resources.

+    For example, consider a program that needs to download multiple web pages:

+    **Synchronous Version:**

+    ```python
+    import requests

+    def download_page(url):
+       response = requests.get(url)
+       return response.text

+    for url in urls:
+       page = download_page(url)
+       print(f"Downloaded {len(page)} characters")
+    ```

+    **Asynchronous Version:**

+    ```python
+    import aiohttp
+    import asyncio

+    async def download_page(session, url):
+       async with session.get(url) as response:
+           return await response.text()

+    async def main():
+       async with aiohttp.ClientSession() as session:
+           tasks = [download_page(session, url) for url in urls]
+           pages = await asyncio.gather(*tasks)
+           for page in pages:
+               print(f"Downloaded {len(page)} characters")

+    asyncio.run(main())
+    ```

+    In the asynchronous version, multiple pages can be downloaded concurrently, improving the overall performance, especially for I/O-bound tasks.
+In contrast, `async/await` allows the program to switch between tasks when it hits an I/O operation.

+  * **Simplified Syntax**
+     Without `async/await`, handling concurrency would require more complex techniques, such as using threads or callback-based approaches.
+Threads introduce additional complexity with context switching, synchronization, and debugging challenges.

+     Before, asynchronous programming often involved callbacks, which could lead to deeply nested code, known as "callback hell." `async/await` provides a linear, more intuitive flow of code while retaining the benefits of concurrency.

+* **Lower Memory Usage**
+   `asyncio`-based coroutines are lightweight compared to threads.
+They consume fewer resources because they don’t involve OS-level threads, and switching between coroutines is much cheaper than switching between threads.
+This means that you can handle a large number of concurrent tasks (like thousands of web requests) with significantly less memory overhead.

 ---